European car sales show little sign of upturn

 After five years of contraction, embattled carmakers are desperate for an end to the slump.

-Many are counting on a regional fall no greater than 5 percent this year, helped by a favorable basis of comparison given the very weak second half of 2012.
+Many are counting on a regional fall no greater than 5 percent this year, helped by a favourable basis of comparison given the very weak second half of 2012.

 In Spain, one of the markets hit worst by Europe’s debt crisis and the government’s belt-tightening response, May’s modest sales drop was tempered by government subsidies.
 The same incentives had helped deliver April’s 10.8 percent surge.

-Among major brands, sales slides of 46 percent for Renault (RENA.PA) and 17.3 percent for Volkswagen (VOWG_p.DE) led the Spanish decline.
+Among major brands, sales slides of 46 percent for Renault and 17.3 percent for Volkswagen led the Spanish decline.

 Renault was also among the biggest decliners in France, with a 20 percent drop for its namesake brand.

-French sales by General Motors’ (GM.N) Opel brand dropped by a quarter and Ford’s (F.N) fell 16.6 percent.
+French sales by General Motors’ Opel brand dropped by a quarter and Ford’s fell 16.6 percent.
 Light commercial vehicle sales tumbled faster than cars.

 “But the delivery van sales are a clear sign that economic activity is still very weak,” spokesman Francois Roudier said.